 - Behind or underneath the glove compartment

-- In the trunk, behind fabric trunk liner
+- In the trunk, behind the fabric trunk liner

 - Under or behind the instrument cluster